 I lie in the dust, completely discouraged; revive me by your word.
 Psalm 119:25

-Even if we’ve never been slammed by a bitter, hurtful disappointment like Doug’s, we all have faced smaller discouragements.
-Somebody fails us, something goes wrong, a plan doesn’t work, a friend says something unkind, a dream goes unrealized, we get a poor grade.
-We can’t avoid it.
+No one escapes discouragement.
+Even if you have never been slammed by a bitter, hurtful event like Doug or Jessica or Tatiana was, you surely know about smaller discouragements firsthand.
+Somebody fails you, something goes wrong, a plan doesn’t work, a friend says something unkind, a dream goes unrealized, you get a poor grade.
+You can’t avoid it.
 Discouragement happens.

+God has an antidote for discouragement.
+It’s not a pill.
+It’s an exercise.
 Here’s what you do.
 You sit down with your Bible, open it, and begin reading.
-Or you go for a walk and think about a verse you have memorized.
+Or you go for a walk and mull over a verse you have read or memorized.

-The psalmist wrote, “I lie in the dust, completely discouraged; revive me by your word” (119:25).
-Discouragement knocks us down — God’s Word picks us up.
-Discouragement leaves us in the dark — God’s Word shines new light.
-Discouragement yanks us away from God and others — God’s Word helps us tighten relationships.
-The Bible is God’s way out of discouragement.
-It’s how God gets us up when we’re down.
+The psalmist wrote, “I lie in the dust, completely discouraged; revive me by your word” (Psalm 119:25).
+Discouragement knocks you down-God’s Word picks you up.
+Discouragement leaves you in the dark-God’s Word shines new light.
+Discouragement yanks you away from God and others-God’s Word helps you tighten relationships.

-TALK: How have you used the Bible to help you up when you’re down?
-What has it taught you?
+REFLECT: How do you respond to discouragement?
+How have you used the Bible to help you up when you’ve been down?

-PRAY: God, we want to listen to your words of encouragement when we’re discouraged.
-Thanks for giving us your Word.
+PRAY: God, I want to listen to your words of encouragement when I’m discouraged.
+Thanks for your Word.